radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 The Kubernetes API Server, which is the main interactor of the Controller component, runs in the `kube-system` namespace within the cluster.

-### Key Points
+### Key Points of Namespaces

-1. **Namespace Isolation**: Different namespaces separate and isolate resources and workloads within the Kubernetes cluster.
+1. **Isolation of Resources and Workloads**: Different namespaces separate and isolate resources and workloads within the Kubernetes cluster.
-2. **Access Controls**: Access controls and other permissions are implemented to manage interactions between namespaces.
+2. **Access Controls and Permissions**: Access controls and other permissions are implemented to manage interactions between namespaces.
+3. **Separation of Concerns**: Namespaces support the separation of concerns by allowing different teams or applications to manage their resources independently, reducing the risk of configuration errors and unauthorized changes.

 ## Data Flow